Coupons

 Engineers often encounter impedance drifts from fabrication variances, detectable via TDR scans.
 Warpage alters dielectric spacing, shifting Z0; controlled lamination per IPC-6012E specifications mitigates this.
 Moisture absorption swells dielectrics, increasing capacitance; bake-out processes stabilize boards pre-assembly.

 Crosstalk troubleshooting involves spacing analysis and guard traces.
 Simulations reveal coupling levels, guiding layout revisions.
 Post-fab coupons embedded in panels allow direct impedance verification.
 Iterative design cycles refine these, ensuring production yields meet specs.
+Combine TDR analysis with best practices from our article on PCB Impedance Control and EMI Reduction.

 Conclusion